enactjs/docs/pages/docs/tutorials/tutorial-hello-enact/adding-moonstone-support/index.md

 	export default App;
 	export {App, AppBase};

-> **Note:** We've renamed the Stateless Functional Component (SFC) from `App` to `AppBase`.
+> **Note:** We've renamed the stateless component from `App` to `AppBase`.
 The
-> Enact framework uses this convention to distinguish between SFCs and wrapped or stateful versions.
+> Enact framework uses this convention to distinguish between stateless components and their wrapped or stateful versions.
-> If you need to use the SFC version of a component, it will be exported as a named export with
+> If you need to use the stateless version of a component, it will be exported as a named export with
 > `Base` appended to the name.
 >
 > You may find this convention useful with your components so that module exports are predictable.